iluwatar/java-design-patterns/double-dispatch/README.md

 ---
-title: "Double Dispatch Pattern in Java: Implementation, Examples & Guide"
+title: "Double Dispatch Pattern in Java: Enhancing Polymorphic Behavior"
+shortTitle: Double Dispatch
 description: "Learn the Double Dispatch Pattern in Java with detailed implementation examples.
 Understand how to use this design pattern to enhance your Java applications.
 Read our comprehensive guide."
 category: Behavioral
 language: en